menu Home

 Opting out is a privilege.
 Nils Frahm leans back into a scheduled tour across 26 cities, the guarantee of media coverage, and even Erased Tapes’ own sizable following.
 Rare unicorns without social media thumbprints like Hyperdub’s Burial and Giegling-affiliated Traumprinz have the endorsement of influential labels and collectives.

-TAYHANA says social media helped her grow within her local scene and nab attention from international promoters like Venus X, Shutdown Berlin, and Club Chai.
+TAYHANA Tayhana says social media helped her grow within her local scene and nab attention from international promoters like Venus X, Shutdown Berlin, and Club Chai.
 The Mexico City-based DJ affiliated with Club HiedraH de Baile and NAAFI crews originally got her start throwing parties in Buenos Aires, Argentina.
 “Being part of the underground scene, Facebook represents a vital part of making my work known,” TAYHANA writes to me in Spanish, “When I started HiedraH with my friends, no journalist from Argentina was interested in our party, nor in the first, second or third year.
 After all those years being ignored by journalism, social media allowed us to make direct contact with people who were interested in us.”

 Artists like The Black Madonna and Midland have recently distanced themselves from social media for peace of mind.
 They, along with Nils Frahm, reinvigorate an ongoing conversation.
 The solution may not be as clear-cut as deletion, but it’s worth interrogating.
 No doubt, those with the biggest audiences have the most influence in leading the charge towards new frontiers.

-Source: mixmag.net | by Whitney Wei
+Excerpt Source: mixmag.net | by Whitney Wei

 • cover play_circle_filled